tommasobratto/street-pacman-final-project/README.md

 ==========================================
 You can check out the live version on Heroku: http://street-pacman.herokuapp.com/

+The original repo can be found here: https://github.com/PacManProject/pacman-clientside

 Note:
 -----
 Right now, this is the most up to date branch of all the project repos.
 I started it mainly to see if I could refactor a bit the codebase since we had a lot of code repetition, unused code snippets, console.logs for dev. use, etc...